DC Brau Brewing Company

 Port City Brewing Company

-Operating just outside of DC, Port City Brewery is the first production brewery to open in Alexandria, Va. since Prohibition.
-The brewery tapped its first keg in 2011 and has been busy reviving the DC area’s craft brew scene and peppering its trophy case with top medals (including the Great American Beer Festival's 2015 Small Brewing Company of the Year).
+Operating just outside of DC, Port City Brewery was the first production brewery to open in Alexandria, Va.
+The brewery tapped its first keg in 2011 and has been busy reviving the DC area’s craft brew scene and peppering its trophy case with top medals (including a 2024 World Beer Cup gold medal for its Optimal Wit).
 Growlers are at the ready – buy one there or bring your own to fill up with your favorite Port City brew.

 Take a DC Brew Tour